Prime ideal divisors of parametric recurrence sequences: Introduction

 for all sufficiently large $ n $.
-He also noted that this estimate implies that the greatest prime divisor $ P[u_n] $ tends to infinity as $ n \to \infty $.
+He also noted that this estimate implies that the greatest prime divisor $ P(u_n) $ tends to infinity as $ n \to \infty $.
 Subsequently, under different sets of hypotheses on the sequence $ (u_n)_{n\ge 0} $, Bugeaud and Evertse~\cite{bugeaud2017parts} obtained effective, though weaker, bounds for the $ S $-part of $ u_n $ of the shape $ |u_n|^{1-c} $.

-Let $ S $ be as above, and denote by $ \mathbb{Z}_S $ the set of integers whose prime factors all lie in $ S $.
-Now consider the Diophantine equation
+For other related work, one can refer to (for example, \cite{bugeaud2017s, bugeaud2018digital, meher2022s}).